bendlas/davstore/README.md

 ### ... not actually be git-compatible?
 This project's priority is to maximise serving performance from the blob storage.
 That rules out the transparent compression.

 The file header is also omitted, in order to be able to respond with a plain `java.util.File` object (in contrast to a an nio channel).
-This should maximise the chance, that zero-copy serving (sendfile(2)) will be empolyed with any given java server.
+This should maximise the chance, that zero-copy serving (sendfile(2)) will be employed with any given java server.

 ### ... use datomic?
 Because didn't you always want an undo slider on your web resources / network share?
 It just fits perfectly with content addressed file blobs.